TheresaLui/SelfHelpContent_v2/articles/microsoft.azurebot-boterror-tsg/content-file-an-icm-14.md

 # File an IcM

-Engage with escalation and file an IcM to report the issue
+1. Engage with escalation and file an IcM to report the issue.
+2. We have onboard IcM creation via ASC
+3. To create an IcM use ASC, go to [ASC](https://azuresupportcenter.msftcloudes.com/) and enter the case number.
+On the case overview tab, click on "Escalate Ticket" and follow the steps to create an IcM